-Both ASC and EQM new freshmen enrollment numbers remain at high levels.
-These student numbers, coupled with already high sophomore-senior numbers and no faculty growth, have resulted in greater student: teacher ratios in both ASC and EQM courses.
+While COVID-19 resulted in lower enrollments for both ASC and EQM, enrollment numbers in both majors remain at relatively high levels.
+These high student numbers, coupled with reductions in faculty numbers due to cut open faculty positions, have resulted in greater student: teacher ratios in both ASC and EQM courses.

 Student numbers and available faculty to meet the responsibilities of teaching, advising, and planning for the academic experience of both EQM and ASC need constant evaluation to ensure students enrolled in these programs obtain the best educational experience possible.
 These evaluations should guide conversations with college administration on how to best allocate resources for these two important degree programs.
-Additionally, it is unclear at this point if changes in teaching modalities as a result of COVID-19 will positively or negatively impact student enrollment numbers which may in turn impact instructor needs.
+It is clear that additional financial resources are needed to hire additional instructional FTEs if both these degree programs are to grow.